- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

-In the ever-expanding universe of Keurig brand single serve brewers, it’s easy to see how consumers can become confused as to which of the many models currently available is best suited for their personal needs.
+In the ever-expanding universe of Keurig brand single-serve brewers, it’s easy to see how consumers can become confused as to which of the many models currently available is best suited for their personal needs.
 So leave it up to the good folks over at Keurig to muddy the waters even more with the recent introduction of their latest versions, the K525 and the K575.

 At first glance, both units appear to be quite similar to one another, and you’d be right for thinking that.
 The packaging looks the same, both machines come in a handsome aluminum color that will look great amongst all of your other kitchen gadgets, and each brews the same wide assortment of delicious beverages from all of the great companies already producing pod products.